-Bars are famous in Florence for the ingenious ‘aperitivo;‘ around 7 pm, many bars offer something to eat for free to the customers (in most cases a buffet, and sometimes almost a dinner)!
+Bars in Florence Italy are famous for the ingenious ‘aperitivo;’ around 7pm, many bars offer something to eat for free to the customers (in most cases a buffet, and sometimes almost a dinner)!

 Via di Mezzo, 28r | Tel:340 5499258